MCResourcePile/addon-project/src/content/wiki/ranks/strato.md

 #### Description

 Strato is a permanent purchasable rank, that can be bought in the Stratus Network [shop](https://stratusnetwork.buycraft.net/).
-Because it the lowest of all the premium ranks, any player with the Strato rank will get higher tier ranks; [Alto](ranks/alto) and [Cirro](ranks/cirro), at a discounted price.
+Since it the lowest of all the premium ranks, any player with the Strato rank will get higher tier ranks; [Alto](ranks/alto) and [Cirro](ranks/cirro), at a discounted price.
 Premium ranks, along with staff members, serve as the server's beta testers for projects.

 #### Perks

+Strato provides the user with various perks;

 - Dark gray star in-game
 - Join full teams